MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 1. Set attributes to determine how that field is used in an index.

    Take your time with this step because attributes determine the physical expression of fields in the index.
 If you want to change attributes later, even programmatically, you'll almost always need to drop and rebuild the index.
-Core attributes like **Searchable** and **Retrievable** have a [negligible impact on storage](search-what-is-an-index.md#index-size).
+Core attributes like **Searchable** and **Retrievable** have a [negligible effect on storage](search-what-is-an-index.md#index-size).
 Enabling filters and using suggesters increase storage requirements.

    + **Searchable** enables full-text search.
 Every field used in free form queries or in query expressions must have this attribute.
 Inverted indexes are created for each field that you mark as **Searchable**.